 Is there a visitor center at Minidoka?

-Where do I get my passport book stamped?
+Where do I get my National Parks passport book stamped?

 What is left at the site to see?

-Most of the site’s buildings and structures were removed.
-The barrack areas were plowed under so currently not much remains of the original camp.
-If you do go, you will see the remains of the entry guard station, waiting room, ornamental rock garden and commemorative plaques.
+Most of the site's structures were removed after WWII ended.
+The barrack areas were plowed under and used as farm fields;so not much remains of the original camp.
+If you do go, you will see the remains of the entry guard station, waiting room, and an ornamental rock garden.
+There is a 1.6 mile walking trail, informational panels,a reconstructed guard tower and the Honor Roll.
+The buildings that are at the site are open to the public when the visitor contact station is open (10am to 4pm).

 What happened to all the buildings from the camp?

-After the war, the camp’s buildings were dismantled or relocated.
+After the war, the camp’s buildings were dismantled or relocated to be used as houses, storage, and more.
 Former Minidoka War Relocation Center buildings can be found throughout the Twin Falls area and beyond.

 Do former internees come back to visit?